Maryland Wear and Carry Permit

 - Finally, Students will shoot a culmination proficiency under the guidance of a USCCA instructor.

-- Each student must bring his or her own firearm, flashlight, holster, and 150 rounds of ammunition.
+- Each student must bring his or her own firearm, flashlight, outside-the-waistband holster, sturdy belt and 150 rounds of ammunition.

 - Day 2 Module is 8 hours of active training.
 A 1-hour lunch break will be provided.
 A refrigerator and microwave are on site for your use.

-- All students must wear range appropriate clothing which includes closed-toe shoes and a sturdy belt.
+- All students MUST wear range appropriate clothing includeing closed-toe shoes and a sturdy belt.